Belur Math: Sri Ramakrishna Temple

 The design of the temple was envisioned by Swami Vivekananda and the architect was Swami Vijnanananda, a direct monastic disciple of Ramakrishna.
 Sri Ramakrishna Temple was consecrated on 14 January, the Makar Sankranti Day in 1938.

 The Ramakrishna temple at the Belur Math is designed to "celebrate the diversity of Indian Religions" and resembles a temple, a mosque, a church if seen from different positions.
 The architectural style and symbolism from a number of religions have been incorporated into the design of the temple at Belur Math, to convey the "universal faith" in which the movement believes.
 The temple is considered a prime example of the importance of "material dimension" of religion.

 The main entrance of the temple, has a facade influenced by Buddhist styles in the Buddhist stupa at Sanchi & the main entrance of the Ajanta Caves.
 The structure which rises over the entrance is modelled on the Hindu temples of South India with their lofty towers.
-The windows and balconies inside the temple draw upon the Rajput (Hindu) and Mughal (Islamic) style of north India.
+The windows and balconies inside the temple draw upon the Rajput (Hindu) style of north India.
 The central dome is derived from the Renaissance architecture of the Duomo of the Florence Cathedral.
 The ground plan is in the shape of Christian cross.

 The height of the temple is 112.5 ft and covers a total area of 32900 sqft.
 The temple mainly is built of chunar stone and some portion in the front is of cement.
 The high entrance of the temple is like a South Indian Gopuram and the pillars on both sides represent Buddhistic architectural style.
 The three umbrella-like domes on the top built in Rajput-Moghul styles give an idea of thatched roofs of the village Kamarpukur.